CalinRadoni/ESP32BoardManager/docs/workflow.md

 ## Reconnection

-If Board's events.GetBits() have the xBitStaDisconnected set the connection to the AP has been lost.
+Check the board connection status by calling `IsConnectedToAP` function.

 To reconnect you should:

 - stop any server (HTTP, HTTTPS, MQTT, etc.)
-- stop mDNS
-- call Board's StopWiFiMode()
-- call Board's events.ClearBits(xBitALL)
-- call Board's StartStation()
+- call `RestartStationMode`
-- if StartStation returns ESP_OK:
+- if `RestartStationMode` returns ESP_OK:
   - start the servers (HTTP, HTTTPS, MQTT, etc.)
-  - start mDNS
+  - configure mDNS